zimbatm/u-log/README.md

 TODO
 ----

+* Don't automatically install the logger when requiring u-log/active_record
+* Provide logging for all of rails
 * Integrate with Error reporting
 * Integrate with metrics collection
 * include U::Log to add a #log method in an object